-Customer and User Experience (CX/UX) is about human feelings, impressions and behaviours while using banking services.
-The aim of UX engineering is to create a digital financial service that matches users’ needs with banking capabilities and is easy and pleasant to use.
-So, let’s outline some general Do’s and Don’t’s in banking UX and reveal key banking industry trends how UX can help banks and Fintech startups to enhance their customer involvement.
+Digital banking User Experience (UX) is about human feelings, impressions, and behaviors while using online banking services.
+Main digital banking UX challenges and opportunities are about creating a digital financial service that matches users’ needs with banking capabilities and is easy and pleasant to use.
+So, let’s outline some general Do’s and Don’t’s in digital banking UX design and reveal challenges and opportunities in how UX can help banks and Fintech startups to enhance their customers' involvement.

 Nowadays, a lot of banks ad FIs already practice user testing and user research.
 This is awesome, but it’s not enough.
 A/B testing and customer feedback from interviews are only a part of the picture.
 UX specialists must learn human psychology in order to conduct the proper research, ask the right questions and make the correct interpretation of collected data.

 Testing button colors and placements could raise conversion for a while, but it will not make digital banking UX great.
 Only by understanding users’ problems, needs, emotions, financial cognitions and financial behaviour on a deeper level you will be able to architect financial services that your customers are seeking.

 The role of banking UX specialists is more highly respected and more important for customer-oriented banks.
 From an instrumental level of UX/UI designers, the user experience in banking will move to a higher level of engineering, from UX architects to C-level executives like chief experience officers and heads of digital experience.